 Information sessions are offered each month using the web-based platform Zoom.
 In these sessions prospective students have the opportunity to speak with an MPH advisor and/or current student who will give a brief presentation and answer questions about the program.

-All times are Pacific/Standard Time (PST)
+All sessions are Seattle local time, Pacific/Standard Time (PST)

 - Enter your name and select 'Join'.

 - Your screen should display the host and other session attendees.

 - Choose to join with Audio or Video.
 Video will not commence until host has logged in.

 Prospective students who are unable to attend an information or who have attended and have further questions and would like to meet for a one on one meeting are encouraged to email the MPH Coordinator at firstname.lastname@example.org to schedule an appointment.
 In order to get the maximum out of your session, please review the MPH program webpage and come prepared with questions.